ibnuda/fpmortals/manuscript/complete.md

       refresh <- F.ask
 ~~~~~~~~

-Any parameter can be moved into the `MonadReader`.
-This is of most value to
-immediate callers when they simply want to thread through this information from
-above.
-With `ReaderT`, we can reserve `implicit` parameter blocks entirely for
-the use of typeclasses, reducing the mental burden of using Scala.

 Tiap parameter dapat dipindahkan ke `MonadReader`.
 Yang paling penting untuk pemanggil
 adalah saat pemanggil hanya perlu untuk menelisik infromsai ini dari hierarki
 pemanggilan paling atas.
 Dengan `ReaderT`, kita tidak perlu menggunakan blok
 parameter `implicit` sehingga mengurang beban mental saat menggunakan Scala.

-The other method in `MonadReader` is `.local`

 Metoda lain pada `MonadReader` adalah `.local`